CyberKatze/idris-seminar/presentation.md

 vlen xs = n

 ```
+we need to state explicitly that n is needed at run time
 The type now explicitly states that n is a compile-time implicit argument that will be passed as part of the function call.
 <!-- end_slide -->
 in Idris 2, names bound in types are also available in the definition without explicitly rebinding them.)